-Many recipes at Sourdoughhome call for Active Sourdough Starter - so, what's an active sourdough starter?
+Many recipes at Sourdoughhome call for Active Sourdough Starter - so, what do we mean when we call for an active sourdough starter?

 An active starter is one that has been fed within the past 12 hours, and that is active enough that it was able to double in size after that feeding.